xster/flutter-wiki/Triage.md

 - If it's Dart-related, @a-siva

-- If it's related to the "flutter" tool, @tvolkert
+- If it's related to the "flutter" tool or Fuchsia, @tvolkert

 - Otherwise, add @Hixie